@ AAAI 2025

 ABOUT THE WORKSHOP

-Combating fake news is one of the burning societal crisis.
-It is difficult to expose false claims before they create a lot of damage.
-Automatic fact/claim verification has recently become a topic of interest among diverse research communities.
-Research efforts and datasets on text fact verification could be found, but there is not much attention towards multimodal or cross-modal fact-verification.
-This workshop will encourage researchers from interdisciplinary domains working on multimodality and/or fact checking to come together and work on multimodal (images, memes, videos) fact checking.
-At the same time, multimodal hate speech detection is an important problem but has not received much attention.
-Lastly, learning joint modalities his of interest to both Natural Language Processing (NLP) and Computer Vision (CV) forums.
+Combating fake news is one of the pressing societal crises.
+It is difficult to expose false claims before they cause significant damage.
+Automatic fact and claim verification has recently become a topic of interest among diverse research communities.
+While research efforts and datasets on text-based fact verification are available, there has been limited attention towards multimodal or cross-modal fact verification.
+This workshop aims to encourage researchers from interdisciplinary domains working on multimodality and/or fact-checking to come together and work on multimodal (images, memes, videos) fact-checking.
+At the same time, multimodal hate speech detection is a critical problem but has not received sufficient attention.
+Lastly, learning joint modalities is of interest to both Natural Language Processing (NLP) and Computer Vision (CV) communities.

-During the last decade, both the field of studies - NLP and CV have made significant progress due to the success strories of neural network.
-Mutimodal tasks like visual question-answering (VQA), image captioning, video captioning, caption based image retrieval, etc. started getting into the main spotlight either in NLP/CV forums.
-Mutimodality is the next big leap for the AI community.
-De-Factify is a specified forum to discuss on multimodal fake news, and hate speech related challenges.
-We also encourage discussion on multimodal tasks in general.
+Over the last decade, both fields of study—NLP and CV—have made significant progress, largely due to the success of neural networks.
+Multimodal tasks like visual question answering (VQA), image captioning, video captioning, and caption-based image retrieval have gained prominence in both NLP and CV forums.
+Multimodality is the next big leap for the AI community.
+De-Factify is a dedicated forum for discussing challenges related to multimodal fake news and hate speech.
+We also encourage discussions on multimodal tasks in general.

-Link to previous year workshop : Defactify @ AAAI 2023
+Link to previous year's workshop : Defactify @ AAAI 2024

 • System description paper : All teams/participants will be invited to submit a paper describing their system.
 Accepted papers will be published in formal proceedings.